Strong Legal Help For All Your Family Law Needs

 Sole Custody

 Sole custody is generally awarded when one or both biological parents are absent from a child’s life or when a danger exists for the child.
-These cases often involve situations where family violence, improper drug or alcohol use, or when physical abuse or neglect of a child has occurred.
-An adult (who does not have to be a biological parent) may be awarded sole custody, and this adult is named the Sole Managing Conservator.
+These cases often involve situations where family violence, improper drug or alcohol use or physical abuse or neglect of a child has occurred.
+An adult (who does not have to be a biological parent) may be awarded sole custody, and this adult is named the sole managing conservator.
 This individual is typically given the exclusive right to make all significant decisions for the child’s benefit in the future, including medical, educational and psychological decisions.

 Joint Custody